coalition-of-invisible-colleges/cic.github.io/documentation/index.md

 ### How to edit a guild listing for a college

 Most of the content on the website is not stored in top-level pages: the most important content is the listings themselves.

-1. Go to [https://github.com/coalition-of-invisible-colleges/cic.github.io/tree/master/colleges](https://github.com/coalition-of-invisible-colleges/cic.github.io/tree/master/colleges) and find the directory for the college you want to edit a listing for.
-For example, to edit a guild listing for the TEAM, click the TEAM folder.
-2. Find the guild listing within the folder that you want to edit.
-Listings are titled with the convention 'college-guild.md', so it should be easy to find the appropriate guild.
-3. If your college, guild, or listing does not exist yet, follow the instructions below to create it.
+Listing sections are displayed on both their respective college and guild pages.

+Listings can be edited by clicking the "Edit this listing" link next to the listing title.

 ### How to create a new folder on GitHub